NotBrianZach/bzaBook2AQuiz/README.md

-# BZA: A GPT-Powered Conversational Read Eval Print Loop for Books, Articles & Webpages (WIP)
+# Book piZzA, bza: A GPT-Powered Conversational Read Eval Print Loop and Bookmarks Manager for Books, Articles & Webpages (WIP)

 Interactive books.
 Books sliced up like pizza.
 Book pizza.
 Bza.

-It takes a pdf, or in the future maybe webpages or epubs, and feeds it a few pages at a time into chatgpt or similar, then outputs something, for example, a quiz on the topic of the pages it read and then waits for some form of user input to tell it to, for example, continue on or grade the quiz results, and maybe then tell a joke or make a short story about it, if feeling adventurous.
+It feeds a pdf, webpage, or epub a few pages at a time into chatgpt or another LLM,

+then outputs something, for example, a quiz on the topic of the pages it read

+then waits for user input to tell it to, for example, continue on , and maybe then tell a joke or make a short story about it, if feeling adventurous.

-Thus it enables more activel reading, while also keeping bookmarks for you. (along with a bunch of other infromation as well, by logging the conversation onto the file system it could facilitate spaced repetition of read content).
+This is a more active form of reading, that comes with bookmarks and a bunch of other information as well, see readingList.js.

 Could also be thought of as a reading buddy, summarizer or a customizable narrator/reteller.